OpenEvalProject/evals/manuscripts/elife-106509/v1/manuscript.md

 > chromas area /path/to/example.dataset

-## Tracking anisotropic chromatophore activity
+### Tracking anisotropic chromatophore activity

 For most uses, analysis of the global chromatophore expansion is sufficient.
 There exist conditions, however, where a high-resolution analysis of chromatophore deformations is useful.
 We will show that it can reveal the multiple innervation of individual chromatophores and the fine and distributed nature of motor units.

 Quantifying the kinematics of an ever-changing shape on a surface which is also subject to deformations is not a trivial task.
 Whereas chromatophores can be viewed as monochromatic objects that change shape over time, they reside on a surface (the skin) that itself undergoes both local and global deformations, such as mantle muscle contractions or movements caused by breathing, locomotion, or external forces such as water currents.
 Therefore, an accurate description of the kinematics of a chromatophore can be done only once it has been disentangled from the distortions of the skin.
 We thus addressed the need to accurately stabilize (i.e., compensate for the movements and deformations of) the background.
 Registration maps were not suitable for this task, because an optic flow approach would try to correct for chromatophore expansion.
 We thus developed a different type of registration.
 This step takes advantage of the fact that the 2D configuration of chromatophores in their most contracted state tends to be fixed in space.
 The center of mass of chromatophores that remain small and constant in size throughout the video (typically, chromatophores at early or intermediate stages of development, Reiter et al., 2018) can thus be viewed as inert points on the animal’s skin, and their displacement over frames can then be used to derive skin deformation.
 We call these points ‘motion markers’.
 Once this operation has been accomplished, the details of a chromatophore’s deformations can be obtained.

 To quantify these deformations, each chromatophore is divided into radial slices, and the area within each slice is calculated independently (Figure 7a).
 To slice a chromatophore radially, its ‘epicenter’ (the starting point of its expansion, blue dots in Figure 7a–c), must be identified and tracked over frames.
 This point cannot be the center of mass of the chromatophore, because anisotropic deformations would wrongly shift this point between frames.
 Instead, a chromatophore’s epicenter is computed following the logic of the previous paragraph: it is calculated as the center of mass at the frame where the chromatophore is in its most contracted state.
 Because the spatial relationships between epicenters are constant in time, their coordinates can be stored relative to the coordinates of their respective motion markers (Figure 7c, green dots), that is the three nearest motion markers spanning a triangle around the chromatophore in a Delaunay triangulation (Figure 7c, green triangles represent the Delaunay triangulation).
-Relative coordinates are stored as barycentric coordinates (λ1,λ2,λ3)∈R3\begin{document}$(\lambda _{1},\lambda _{2},\lambda _{3})\in R^{3}$\end{document}, such that the absolute coordinates c\begin{document}$c$\end{document} of the epicenters can be calculated as c=λ1⋅a1+λ2⋅a2+λ3⋅a3\begin{document}$c=\lambda _{1}\cdot a_{1}+\lambda _{2}\cdot a_{2}+\lambda _{3}\cdot a_{3}$\end{document} from the absolute coordinates a1,a2,a3\begin{document}$a_{1},a_{2},a_{3}$\end{document} of their motion markers.
+Relative coordinates are stored as barycentric coordinates $(\lambda_{1},\lambda_{2},\lambda_{3})\inR^{3}$, such that the absolute coordinates $c$ of the epicenters can be calculated as $c=\lambda_{1}⋅a_{1}+\lambda_{2}⋅a_{2}+\lambda_{3}⋅a_{3}$ from the absolute coordinates $a_{1},a_{2},a_{3}$ of their motion markers.
 The combination of these local coordinate systems, along with a sufficiently dense distribution of motion markers, enables us to eliminate the global and local deformations of the skin and to successfully track the positions of all epicenters.
 In addition, the motion markers are used to keep the orientation of the slices constant over frames, which is necessary to track the identity of each slice.

 By default, chromatophores are sliced into 36 sectors.
 This number was selected based on the Nyquist–Shannon sampling theorem (Shannon, 1948), and on histological analysis showing that chromatophores in E. berryi and S. officinalis are each controlled by approximately 10–15 radial muscles.
 This number of slices struck an acceptable balance, ensuring a high enough resolution to capture realistic shape changes, while keeping computational demands manageable.
-To reduce measurement errors induced by pixel discretization, slice areas were computed by averaging the distance from the border pixels of the slice to the epicenter r and then computing the respective area as area=π⋅r2/n\begin{document}$area=\pi \cdot r^{2}/n$\end{document}, see Figure 7b.
+To reduce measurement errors induced by pixel discretization, slice areas were computed by averaging the distance from the border pixels of the slice to the epicenter r and then computing the respective area as $area=\pi⋅r^{2}/n$, see Figure 7b.

 Command line:

 > chromas slice /path/to/example.dataset

-## Long-term chromatophore tracking
+### Long-term chromatophore tracking

 Tracking individual chromatophores over extended periods (days or weeks) is necessary to examine, among others, functional and developmental issues of control.
 While standard stitching techniques (see ‘Stitching’) suffice for datasets captured in close temporal proximity (hours), they fail for longer time periods, due to significant changes in animal size, chromatophores color, chromatophore numbers, and occasionally the disappearance of existing ones.